norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ### Legend
 To minimize repetition I am going to use some shorthands:
 - The :monocle_face: icon means **Copy exactly.** I know, AWS docs or a tutorial might claim you can change the filename or specify the path somewhere; my experience has been that not all the configs are respected, and often only the default paths/names actually work.
 If you choose to deviate, best of luck to you.
 - The aws account number for the examples will be `123456789012`.
+You can find-replace with your account.
-- The project name will be
+- The project name will be `bash-dog`.
+You can find-replace with your project name.
+- The AWS region will be `us-east-2`.
+You can find-replace with your default region.

 ### Steps
 1. #### Start your magic files.
 Our pipeline needs 3 files placed in the root directory of your project.
 2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNTQ4NDA1NSwyMDA3NjA4ODQzLC04NT
-AxOTEwMTldfQ==
+eyJoaXN0b3J5IjpbLTIwNDAzMjU1NzksMjAwNzYwODg0MywtOD
+UwMTkxMDE5XX0=
 -->